Carlock1609/PDXCodeGuild/Capstone/proposal.md

 - Community Board.
 - User manaully enters follower count on profile. **MVP
     - WebScraper to obtain follower counts - BeautifulSoup4.
-- User rank system to intice users to work with lessers, display top users on main feed.
+- User rank system to intice users to work with lessers, and display top users on main feed.

 ### Function Ideas:
 - Photo Location marker - When photos are used, a suggestion comes up to share location so it will be plotted on a map, so other Users can find cool spots to take pictures.
 #

 ## **Data Model**
+(Models with two attributes with sub attributes?
+Better organization?)
 - User MODEL:
+    - Credentials **MVP
+        - Username
+        - Password
-    - Login information
+        - Email
-    - Profile Info **MVP
+    - Profile Info
-        - Pictures
+        - Pictures **MVP
         - Body Posts
-        - Portfolios
+        - Portfolio links **MVP
-        - Follower counts
+        - Follower counts **MVP
-        - Display
+        - Display (ability to customize profile)
-        - Experience forms
+        - Experience forms **MVP
-- Messages MODEL **MVP
+- Messages MODEL:
-    - Private messages
+    - Private messages **MVP
     - Community board messages.
-- Map locations MODEL
+- Map locations MODEL:
     - Local markers locations for Map.

 #